 Spaniards ask where Juan Carlos has gone after ex-king leaves country

 Spain's former king Juan Carlos has gone to the Dominican Republic after abruptly leaving his home country under a cloud of scandal, several Spanish newspapers said on Tuesday, though one placed him in Portugal.
-The royal palace announced on Monday that Juan Carlos, who abdicated in 2014 over a previous scandal, was leaving so that his personal affairs would not overshadow his son King Felipe's reign.
+The royal palace said on Monday that Juan Carlos, who abdicated in 2014 over a previous scandal, was leaving so that his personal affairs would not overshadow his son King Felipe's reign, in a statement that stunned Spaniards.

 The palace did not say where the 82-year-old went, triggering intense speculation about his whereabouts.
-Pressure had been building on Juan Carlos and Felipe to take action to protect the monarchy, after Spanish and Swiss prosecutors started examining allegations of bribes relating to a high-speed rail contract.
+Adding to the confusion, RTVE broadcaster, citing unnamed sources close to Juan Carlos, said the former monarch wanted to return to Spain soon and El Mundo quoted an anonymous person close to him saying he may come back in September.

 Retiree Santiago Pradas was more understanding.
 "They're not being fair.
 There are many politicians, many parties, who have stolen three times as much," he said.
 DOMINICAN EXILE?